anthony-delarosa-org/aws-eks/README.md

 This will provision an EKS Fargate Cluster with on demand Fargate Nodes in  US West 2 Oregon.
 In order to create it in another region you'd need to change a few things.

 You will need to pass in your AWS CLI Profile name in the  _config.tf file.
 If you get an issue with Helm Provider you might need to export the kube config path.

 $ export KUBE_CONFIG_PATH=~/.kube/config

-After the EKS Farget Cluster has been setup you will need to make connection to your EKS Cluster via kubectl
+If you still get Helm Auth Errors, run the following command to connect to the EKS Farget Cluster via kubectl.

 $ aws eks update-kubeconfig --name eks-demo --region us-west-2 --profile <YOUR_PROFILE_NAME>